-Resources permitting, doctoral students participate in undergraduate education through teaching, development of laboratory exercises, course materials, etc. and are actively involved in supervising degree projects.
-The maximum extent of these duties is 20% of the student's total working hours.
+To the extent resources allow, the student is to engage in undergraduate teaching, development of laboratory exercises, course materials etc. and in the supervision of degree projects.
+These departmental duties may comprise no more that 20 % of full-time hours.

-Other matters are regulated in the general regulations for third-cycle studies laid down by LTH.
+Other matters are regulated in the general regulations for third cycle studies laid down by LTH.

-10. Transitional provision
+10. Transitional provisions